Spanish Jewish Expellees in England – Portugal Citizenship

 Members of the Whitehall Committee, discussed the process of recognizing renewed Jewish settlement in England.
 Lord Chief Justice of England and Wales, Sir John Glynne, and the Minister of Finance, William Steel, claimed that “there is no law banning the Jews from returning to England”.
 The two based their claim on a royal order issued by the King but not passed by the Parliament.
 The Sephardic Jewish community eventually received official recognition from King Charles II in 1660.
 Hereafter, Judaism was recognized as a protected religion with increased rights regarding purchase of real estate.
 The Sephardic Jewish community in England would develop slowly.
 Most Sephardi immigrants came from Holland, England’s neighbor and rival.

-Official status of Jews in England
+Official Status of Jews in England

 After the death of King Charles II in 1685, anti-Semitism again raised its head in England, particularly among the educated class.
 In that year, accusations were brought against the Jews of Sephardic Dutch ancestry, who were conducting trade directly with the hostile Low Countries.
 Jews were accused of treason against the kingdom, violating the law, absence from church, harming the King’s custom duties, and harming trade, among other charges.
 Though widespread, these accusations apparently did not limit the Jews either socially or economically; by the end of the 17th century, additional Sephardic Jews had joined the London Jewish community, and the Jewish population totaled 1250 (800 Sephardi and 250 Ashkenazi Jews).
 Solomon De Medina, the first Jew to be knighted in England, was of Sephardic extraction.

 In 1698, the Portuguese Sephardic community in London came together and decided to build a synagogue for the entire Portuguese Sephardic community.
-Up to then, they had suffered from crowding and lack of space in their place of prayer, which was the home of Rabbi David Nyato (the religious judge of the community as well as a philosopher and doctor).
+Up to then, they had suffered from crowding and lack of space in their place of prayer, which was the home of Rabbi David Nieto (the religious judge of the community as well as a philosopher and doctor).
 Accordingly, in 1701, the magnificent Sephardi synagogue was built, named after the street it was built on, Bevis Marks.
 The Bevis Marks synagogue has been operating continuously since its establishment in 1701, making it the synagogue with the longest active life in Europe.

-Additional articles about Spanish Jewish expellees
+Additional Articles about Spanish Jewish Expellees

 - Spanish expellees in Tunis – struggle, crisis, and survival